davidxv15/davidxv15/README.md

 ### Hi there 👋
+### I'm currently working on:
+Creating a website for a local business, that can assist in scheduling services.
+Strengthening Python competencies.
+Algorithms and Data Structures
+Creating application templates
+My own app ideas.
-### I'm currently working on Algorithms and Data Structures, creating application templates along with my own app ideas, and collecting data for my large-scale initiative project.
+Collecting data for my large-scale initiative project.

 Fun Fact: I'm a multi-instrumentalist, music producer, voice actor, and film scorer.